Nyoma: Telecommunication

 Changthang Wildlife Sanctuary and Karakoram Wildlife Sanctuary for the internet and telephony connectivity.

 Tourism

 Since 2010, foreign tourists with Inner Line Permits are permitted to visit Nyoma and its monastery.

-Civil administration
+Administration

 Nyoma subdivision

-The permanent civilian habitations under the administration of the Nyoma Community Development Block (district subdivision) include villages like Nayoma, Hanle, Koyul, Demchok, Tsaga, Mudh, Rongo, Nyedar, etc.
+The permanent civilian habitations under the administration of the Nyoma community development block (district subdivision) include villages like Nyoma, Hanle, Koyul, Demchok, Tsaga, Mudh, Rongo, Nyedar, etc.

 Nyoma village

-Demographics

 According to the 2011 census of India, Nyoma has 202 households.
 The effective literacy rate (i.e. the literacy rate of population excluding children aged 6 and below) is 49.94%.